References for material covered in lectures and needed to complete the assignments. This page will be updated as the semester progresses.

 NVIDIA CUDA Programming Guide

-CUDA is an API for using a GPU for computation, the computation might be part of a scientific or engineering simulation (the most common application).
+CUDA is system for using NVIDIA GPUs for computation.
+The computation might be part of a scientific or engineering simulation (the most common application).
 This programming guide describes CUDA itself but also provides details of some NVIDIA GPUs.

 PTX, NVIDIA's GPU Pseudo Assembly Language

-PTX is a pseudo assembly language (or intermediate language) generated by the CUDA compiler front end.
-Though it resembles assembly language it should not be used for optimization because PTX and native machine instructions have significant differences and because a substantial amount of optimization is performed by the later stages.
-PTX is converted to the true machine language of the GPU by other NVIDIA build tools.
+PTX is an intermediate language (or pseudo assembly language) generated by the CUDA compiler front end.
+Though it resembles assembly language it should not be used for very tight optimization because PTX and native machine instructions can have significant differences and because a substantial amount of optimization is performed by the later stages.
+That said, PTX is useful when it is important that code use particular machine instructions.
+PTX is converted to the true machine language, informally called SASS, of the GPU by other NVIDIA build tools.

 PTX is a pseudo assembly language (or intermediate language) generated by the CUDA compiler.
-The language described in this reference is the true machine language, it should be used in place of PTX for understanding the GPU microarchitecture and for fine-tuning code.
-The reference describes the language itself and the tool for generating this assembler from CUDA binaries (disassembling).
+The languages described in this reference are the true machine languages.
+They should be used in place of PTX for understanding the GPU microarchitecture and for fine-tuning code.
+The reference describes the language itself and tools for generating this assembler from CUDA binaries (disassembling).

 NVIDIA OpenGL Extension Specifications